sowndarya8saravanan/sowndarya/README.md

+SECURE DATA HIDING IN IMAGE USING STEGANOGRAPHY

-need to use python idle
+~ Need to use python idle

-import library
+~ import library

-install opencv library:
+~ install opencv library:

 pip install opencv-python